 14. World Travel: An Irreverent Guide by Anthony Bourdain and Laurie Woolever

 If you’re a fan of the late chef and master of food, Anthony Bourdain, and devoured Kitchen Confidential like it was a hot panini, then you’re in for a real treat with his essays on culture, travel and of course, cuisine.
 There are also essays from his friends and family which honor his life’s work and style.
-Pick this up if you’re feeling nostalgic for a time when we could travel just to try the new food and culture and hopefully it will make you feel as if you are.
+Pick this up if you’re feeling nostalgic for a time when we could travel just to try the new food and culture.

 15. Everybody: A Book About Freedom by Olivia Laing